sunzhangchang/virgo_fork/README.md

 Hotkeys:

         ALT + 1..4             -> changes to desktop 1..4
+        ALT + ← / →            -> changes to the left or right desktop
         CTRL + 1..4            -> moves active window to desktop 1..4
         ALT + CTRL + SHIFT + Q -> exits the program
         ALT + CTRL + SHIFT + S -> starts/stops handling of other hotkeys